jfodera/Weather-Music/lab4/README.md

 Promt 13: give me the full js file
 How I used it: added new file called backend.js

-Promt 14:
+Promt 14: should backend.js be a new file
-How I used it:
+How I used it: -

-Promt 15:
+Promt 15: scripts.js should still exist tho
-How I used it:

-Promt 16:
-How I used it:
+How I used it: -

+Promt 16: When I put all of these together, the click to show API button is gone, add it back How I used it: